Azure/azure-functions-sql-extension/docs/BindingsOverview.md

 1. You renamed your function/class/method name, which causes a new lease table to be created and the old one to be obsolete.
 2. You created a trigger function that you no longer need and wish to clean up its associated data.
 3. You want to reset your environment.
-The Azure SQL Trigger does not currently handle cleaning up any leftover objects, and so to assist you with that we have provided the below scripts to help guide you through doing that.
+The Azure SQL Trigger does not currently handle automatically cleaning up any leftover objects, and so we have provided the below scripts to help guide you through doing that.

 - Delete all the lease tables that haven't been accessed in `@CleanupAgeDays` days: